Criccieth: Religion

 Religion has been an important part of Criccieth's life since early days, and around 1300 St Catherine's Parish Church was built on what is thought to be the site of an early religious foundation.
 As the town developed so did the church, and in 1500 an extra nave was added.
 The church was restored in 1869 by Henry Kennedy and Gustavus O'Donoghue of Bangor It contains wooden panelling made from old box pews and a communion table dating from the 17th century.
 On the wall is a list of rectors stretching back to 1301.
-In the graveyard, the oldest stone commemorates the death in 1688 of Robert Ellis who was Groom of the Privy Chamber in Ordinarie to Catarina de Bragança, the wife of Charles II.
+In the graveyard, the oldest stone commemorates the death in 1688 of Robert Ellis who was Groom of the Privy Chamber in Ordinarie to Catherine of Braganza, the wife of Charles II.
 Outside the west door is a sundial dating from 1734 with distances to ports in all directions.

 In 1749 St Catherine's was one of the buildings visited by Griffith Jones's Circulating School.
 Out of a population of 600, 543 illiterates were taught to read so that they would be able to understand the Bible.

 The nearby Rectory was built in 1831 by John Jones, son of the then rector Owen Jones, who had offered to have the house built if his son could succeed to the position.
-However, Erasmus Parry, rector from 1863 to 1884, was the first to officially live there.St Deiniol's Church was completed in 1887 by the Chester architects Douglas & Fordham.
+However, Erasmus Parry, rector from 1863 to 1884, was the first to officially live there.

+St Deiniol's Church was completed in 1887 by the Chester architects Douglas & Fordham.
 Built as a chapel of ease for St Catherine's, it was financed by the Greaves family for the use of English speaking visitors as services at the parish church were held in Welsh.
 It eventually closed in 1988, its pipe organ being transported to Sydney in Australia.